astutespruce/sarp-connectivity/analysis/prep/species/README.md

 ### Eastern Brook Trout

-Eastern Brook Trout potential distribution data were compiled by Trout Unlimited and provided to SARP on 8/30/2023.
+Eastern Brook Trout potential distribution data were compiled by Trout Unlimited and provided to SARP on 8/30/2023 (`NHFlowline_within_BKT_patches_TU.gdb`).

+Kat provided updated data for the Northeast (but not Midwest) on 4/22/2026 (`EBTJV2025_NHDFlowlines.gdb`).

 These are based on NHD medium resolution flowlines.

 These data are prepared and associated with NHD high resolution flowlines using `analysis/prep/species/prep_eastern_brook_trout.py`.

 ### StreamNet salmonid species